sourcegraph/about/content/blogposts/2022/shift-left-wtf-does-it-mean.md

     </video>
   </div>
 </center>

+And don't forget to have conversations with your colleagues!
+A good code exploration tool should make it easy to discover and get in touch with the person or team who wrote the code.
+Technical conversations where both parties come to the table well-informed (e.g., with context acquired through self-guided code navigation) to discuss a matter relevant to pushing forward a current priority are rarely wastes of time.

-It may seem obvious to state that you should acquire the necessary context before investing a large amount of time writing code, but many projects waste the first weeks and months of their timeline because the engineers were too eager to start breaking ground and did not acquire a good sense of the lay of the land.
+It may seem obvious to state that you should acquire the necessary context before investing a large amount of time writing code, but many projects waste weeks and months of their timeline because engineers did not become aware of some crucial piece of context that would have had major downstream impact if it had been discovered earlier.

-## Testing
+## Shifting left testing

 Reading tests is a good way to understand the structure of the code.
 Unit tests provide examples of the canonical invocations of public APIs—they show you how you're supposed to use them.
 For this reason, reading unit tests is often more helpful than reading the documentation.